Khan/react-native-codegen/Tutorial.md

 # What's required for this to be a reality?

+- make a `mobile-shared-views` repo, hook it up
 - work out the details of java & swift packaging for react-native and the supporting react-native-codegen files
 - make the generated swift class a `UIView(Controller?)` and the generated